moe913/commoninvestor-proxy/walkthrough.md

 - **Consolidated Validation**: Verified that missing "Company Name" and missing "Units" are handled in a single, unified popup instead of separate alerts.
 - **Calculation Trigger**: Verified that the calculation now triggers correctly after confirming the validation popup, by awaiting the async data fetch and adding a delay.
 - **Mobile Fix**: Verified that the mobile version now includes the correct validation dialog and triggers calculation properly.
+- **Button Styling**: Verified that the "Sign Up on Patreon" button is now golden with no underline, matching the premium aesthetic.

 ## Final Status
 All requested features and fixes have been implemented and verified.